 “Aspiration and talent are equally distributed, but opportunity is not, and our Wing 2 Wing Foundation will seek to change that reality,” Brad said.

 Giving Back to Home

 Brad D. Smith has funneled his focus and energy to charitable efforts that prioritize accessible education and business resources for fledgling entrepreneurs.
 In 2015, Smith and his wife, Alys, donated $10 million to Marshall University to establish the Brad D. and Alys Smith Family Scholarship, which shows preference to first-generation West Virginia and Ohio students.
 In 2018, they donated an additional $25 million to transform the Marshall University Lewis College of Business.
-As a gesture of appreciation, the university named both the undergraduate and graduate schools of business after Smith.
+As a gesture of appreciation, the university named both the undergraduate and graduate schools of business after Brad.
 They have created a similar scholarship program at The Ohio State University, where Alys and their daughter Devon graduated.

-Smith’s efforts to inject a dose of his business acumen into the community that raised him is born from his unending love of home and desire to help transition West Virginia into a rapidly growing and evolving technology and business space.
+Brad’s efforts to inject a dose of his business acumen into the community that raised him is born from his unending love of home and desire to help transition West Virginia into a rapidly growing and evolving technology and business space.

-“My passion for West Virginia and the potential I see in its people has only grown over the years,” said Smith during an interview with the Marshall Pantheon.
+“My passion for West Virginia and the potential I see in its people has only grown over the years,” said Brad during an interview with the Marshall Pantheon.
 “I want to inspire West Virginia’s entrepreneurs to reinvent themselves and to do so in a space like the business incubator.”